 Dana Point, California

 This lesser-known beach town is perfect for couples, and it gets you away from the more crowded California beach spots.
 Do some people-watching or swimming at Salt Creek Beach or Doheny State Beach, or try walking along Bluff Top Trail.
-For seafood with a view, try dining at Chart House or Wind & Sea, where you can also catch live music.
+For seafood with a view, try dining at Chart House or Wind & Sea.
 If you are looking for a place to say, the town’s four resorts all have ocean views and spa treatments.
 Consider whale watching or taking a cruise on the Dana Wharf Sunset Wine Cruise during your visit, too.